TechGlobalSchool/js-intro-11/19-DOM/README.md

 - className: returns the class of an element as string
 - classList: Special object with methods to add/remove/toggle a single class.

+## Styling
+- We can style any element using JavaScript
+- element.style = CSSStyleDeclaration